fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 SELECT * FROM file WHERE path LIKE '/Users/%/Downloads/%%';
 ```

-If this query returns files, the profile has been successfully applied, as *Downloads* is a
+If this query returns files, the profile was applied, as *Downloads* is a
 protected location.
-You can now enjoy the benefits of osquery on all system files as well as start
+You can now enjoy the benefits of osquery on all system files and start
 using the *es_process_events* table!

+If this query does not return data, you can look at operating system logs to confirm that full disk
+access is not applied.

+See the last hour of logs related to TCC permissions with this command:

+`log show --predicate 'subsystem == "com.apple.TCC"' --info --last 1h`

+You can then look for `orbit` or `osquery` to narrow down results.

 <meta name="pageOrderInSection" value="500">